redguava/cliniko-api/readme.md

 API results are ordered by their `created_at` timestamps.
 You can get results back in reverse chronological order by sending the `order` parameter set to `desc`.

+Availability times do not follow this ordering scheme.

 API Resources
 -----------------